Country : Hungary

 (UN)COMMON SPACES Associate artist

-Eva Bubla is an artist, activist, researcher, educator; and oftentimes works as a curator or artistic director.
+Eva Bubla is an artist, activist, educator, and independent curator.
 Currently, she is enrolled in the Doctoral School of the Hungarian University of Fine Arts, focusing her research on the role of art as a catalyst.